phil333/face_detection/README.md

 ROS image topic.
 The nodes display or publish an image with the resulting detections drawn on top of the image.
 The settings of the detection system can be easily adapted using ROS rqt_reconfigure (rosrun rqt_reconfigure rqt_reconfigure).
 The nodes also publish the coordinates of the faces.
-To work for a wide variaty of secnarios, the following features are included:
+To work for a wide variaty of scenarios, the following features are included:
   - OpenCV Face Detection
   - Dlib Face Detection
   - OpenCV CUDA support